 So, what exactly should a good voiceover mic do?
 Of course, it should transmit your voice clearly at different volumes and not add extraneous noise, hum, and wheezing to the speech.
-Furthermore, we think it is perfect when the mic does not take too much space and possesses sensitivity.
+Furthermore, we think it is perfect when the mic does not take up too much space and possesses sensitivity.

 You would like to move around freely not worrying that the sound will disappear, right?
 In this article, we will review the top nine voiceover mics that will fulfill all the above-mentioned requirements.
 And if you also want to get a mic that allows you to move freely on the stage, we got the best wireless microphones for events article.

 We highly recommend:

 Indeed, there is a built-in mic in the computers and laptops, however, very few people are satisfied with the result.
 Let’s see what we have found for you.

 Other great mics in this category:

 USB, XLR Connector